M1-67: Distance and characteristics

-The morphology of M-167 is complex and knotted, unlike other Wolf–Rayet nebulae.
+The morphology of M1-67 is complex and knotted, unlike other Wolf–Rayet nebulae.
 Studying the dynamics of the nebula has suggested that it has interacted with the surrounding ISM, causing a bow shock which travels at a high velocity of about 180 km/s.
 WR 124 is determined to be about 1.3 parsecs away from the bow shock.
 The wind collided with the bow shock shortly after the outburst, oriented along its main axis, as evidenced by the lack of emission found within the radial velocities in the centre of the nebula as seen from telescopes on Earth.
 Higher radial velocities were found in the center and lower velocities near the edge, giving an estimated expansion rate of 150 km/s and dynamical timescales of 8 to 20 kyr.
 However, there are other explanations for its shape that do not require a bow shock.
 An alternative model suggest that WR 124 is a bipolar nebula with its axis in pointing northwest, surrounded by an equatorial torus, as well as jets expanding in the eastern direction.